Chapter 1: Ennis

 One of the soldiers is coming over to me.
 He has a needle.
 I cringe.
 I know that I am about to fall unconscious and I brace myself.
 I try to hold onto hopeful thoughts.
 The needle goes in, my world goes black.

 I cough to wakefulness.
-I am standing, tied to something narrow, a post first thing I see is Ballard's face.
+I am standing, tied to something narrow, a post maybe.
+The first thing I see is Ballard's face.

 The man is so tall that he must hunch to look me in the eye.
 His head is entirely bald, but his features are sharp enough to slice bread.
 He wears a suit, like always, and his perfectly styled goatee is flawless.
 He is surrounded by a dozen soldiers.
 This is the man that has brought the world to it's knees.